gvolpe/nix-config/notes/new-machine.md

 ## GPG migration & secrets

-Once `git-crypt` is installed (set up via Home Manager in the previous step), we'll need a valid GPG key to decode secrets.
+We'll need a valid GPG key to decode secrets.
 The GPG key can be imported from another machine as follows:

 1. Export private GPG key on the existing machine.